 - Cont.
 Education

 Our students excel at communicating their intentions and understandings, while applying newly acquired knowledge, and conveying technological skills, verbally and graphically.
-Program graduates are passionate about the stewardship of the landscape entrusted to them, and the added value afforded by landscape architecture to the people who live, work and play on the land.

 The graduate program intends to develop in the newly formed Landscape Architects, competence in areas of a social, environmental and aesthetic nature.
 We strive to encourage students to gain: an understanding of how individuals and groups respond to and affect their built and un-built environment; an awareness of the principles and theories that deal with environmental context, and the landscape architect’s responsibility with respect to global environmental issues; and, an understanding of ways in which different forms are successful or unsuccessful in satisfying programmatic, technical, accessibility and contextual objectives in a design proposal.